CaDIS: Cataract Dataset for Image Segmentation: Experiments

-The first experiment includes 8 classes.
+The first task is focused on differentiating between anatomy and instruments within every frame.
+Therefore, the focus is less on identifying types of instruments and the purpose of this scanario is to identify mainly anatomical structures.
+In order to achieve that the first task includes 8 classes.
 In particular, it contains 4 classes for anatomical structures, 1 class for all instruments and 3 classes for all other objects appearing in the scene (Table \ref{tab:iou_exp1}).
-This setup describes scenarios in which the focus is to distinguish between different anatomical landmarks and surgical instruments without identifying the type of instrument.
+This task describes scenarios in which the focus is to distinguish between different anatomical landmarks and surgical instruments without identifying the type of instrument.